the-turing-way/the-turing-way/CONTRIBUTING.md

 In _The Turing Way_'s [Community Handbook](https://the-turing-way.netlify.app/community-handbook/community-handbook.html), we have developed a style guide for the project.

-[_The Turing Way_ style guide](https://the-turing-way.netlify.app/community-handbook/style.html) will provide guide and supporting resources for writing chapters will ensure consistency, readability and accessibility for all our users.
+[_The Turing Way_ style guide](https://the-turing-way.netlify.app/community-handbook/style.html) will provide guidance and supporting resources for ensuring consistency, readability and accessibility for all our users.

 You are welcome to contribute to the style guide by opening [a new issue](https://github.com/alan-turing-institute/the-turing-way/issues/new/choose).